Fivell/policies/source/sections/11-incident_response_policy.md

   - A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

-Datica employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
+Versionista employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
 In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

 ### 11.2.1 Identification Phase

-1. Immediately upon observation Datica members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Versionista members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;